bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/model.md

 {{< /tabs >}}
 {{< /details >}}

 To add certain tags with certain values, pass a map of values to the `x-go-tags` field.
-If such tag is already present in the generated code, the value will be replaced.
+If a tag is already present in the generated code, its value will be replaced.

 {{< details "Example" >}}
 {{< tabs "5" >}}